EquiFox/MInject/README.md

 Since multiple variants of Mono exists, using these features on any other Mono process might result in a crash.
 **Feel free to open an issue if a specific process isn't working and I'll take a look.**

-*Note: Disabling AssemblyLoad Callbacks also prevents the assembly to be listed by GetAssemblies(), it's the recommended way to go.*
+***Note**: Disabling AssemblyLoad Callbacks also prevents the assembly to be listed by GetAssemblies(), it's the recommended way to go.*

 ## Compile Yourself
 - Requires Visual Studio 2017 (Toolset v141)